Boreal period: Dating

-But estimates of other dates vary by up to 1000 years, for a number of reasons.
+Estimates of other dates vary by up to 1000 years, for a number of reasons.
 First, "Boreal" can identify a paleoclimate, a pollen zone or a temporally-fixed chronozone, and those three bases of definition allow quite different dates.
 Second, different dating methods obtain different dates.
 The underlying problem is that climate and pollen vary somewhat from region to region.
 The scientists of each region use the methods available in their region, whether lake varves, the annual layers of sediment from ancient or modern lake bottoms, ice cores or counts of tree rings (dendrochronology).

 Standardization has become of increasing concern to scientists everywhere.
 Dates from many methods continue to multiply as paleoclimatologists seek higher resolution.
 But it is unclear whether regional variation will allow high-resolution standardization.